 - Breastfed and formula fed babies have different gut flora.
 Your gut flora are the microorganism which live within your digestive system.
 These include bacteria and fungi and affect all aspects of our health and immune system.
-“Dynamic balances exist between the gastrointestinal microbiota, host physiology, and diet that directly influence the initial acquisition, developmental succession, and eventual stability of the gut ecosystem “ 1.
-One researcher stated “our study indicates that flora with a diet dependent pattern is already present in the first days of life” 2 .
+“Dynamic balances exist between the gastrointestinal microbiota, host physiology, and diet that directly influence the initial acquisition, developmental succession, and eventual stability of the gut ecosystem “ Research shows that breast-fed newborns have been demonstrated to carry a more stable and uniform population when compared to the formula-fed ones even after just a small exposure to formula .
 Even introducing just one bottle affects the lining of the infant’s gut, changing the flora within their digestive systems.

 - Bifidobacterium can be found up to 300% higher in breastfed babies!
 This is massive!
 The “good” bacteria in our guts is incredibly important, so important that some formula companies are adding one or two different strains of the “good” bacteria.
 What they don’t tell you on the formula can is that there are literally trillions of bacteria floating around our digestive system and over seven hundred strains of bacteria have been found within breastmilk.
 The one strain of a bacteria they add to formula is NOTHING compared to what is found in mother’s milk.